rcdailey/nextcloud-cronjob/README.md

 container's health status will become *unhealthy*.
 In this case, you should restart the container.

 1. The `crond` process must be running.
 2. The Nextcloud container must be available and running.

-One important note here: When this container starts up, it immediately searches for the container by name and remembers it by the container's ID.
-If for whatever reason the Nextcloud container changes in such a way that the ID is no longer valid, the health check would fail.
+Because the Nextcloud container can be restarted while the the cronjob container is running, its container ID is not cached.
+Each time the cron task executes, it searches for the ID of the container.
+This ensures that even if you restart the Nextcloud container, the cronjob container will always function.

 ## Customizing Cron Tasks